CMU-313/fall-2021-hw4-i-m-not-sure/README.md

 6. Args that must be passed to the endpoint are `age,absences,health,Medu,Fedu,studytime,traveltime`
 ## Testing

-The test file using pytest can be found in dockerfile/test_app.py.
-To run the test, in dockerfile directory use python3 -m pytest -v.
+The test file using pytest can be found in `dockerfile/test_app.py`.
+To run the test, in `dockerfile` directory use the command `python3 -m pytest -v`.

 The tests include the following:
 1. Sanity check that the site is up after deployment.
 This test checks that after starting the session we get a 200 response.